Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Introduction

-We summarize our contributions as follows: \begin{itemize}[topsep=0pt,leftmargin=*] \item \textbf{New Data-quality Metric}: We introduce Mimic Score to assess sample utility by measuring the alignment between training gradients and a vector toward the reference model in the weight space. \item \textbf{Efficient Data Selection Framework}: Built on Mimic Score, we present Grad-Mimic, a framework that efficiently prioritizes valuable samples to learn, enhances data efficiency, accelerates convergence, and automates effective data selection. \item \textbf{Dataset Quality Assessment}: Mimic Score, along with its ensemble filters, provides reliable estimates of dataset quality and model performance gains and improves existing filtering strategies. \end{itemize}
+We summarize our contributions as follows: \begin{itemize}[nosep,topsep=0pt,leftmargin=*] \item \textbf{A New Data-quality Metric}: We exploit access asymmetry and introduce the Mimic Score, which distills weight-space geometry into data-quality insights. \item \textbf{An Efficient Data Selection Framework}: We present Grad-Mimic, a framework that prioritizes high-value samples to learn, enhances data efficiency, accelerates convergence, and automates effective data selection. \item \textbf{Substantial Computational Gains.} Compared to prior model-based methods, the mimic score computation incurs lower runtime and reduced GPU memory usage. \item \textbf{Reliable Ensemble Filtering.} Aggregated mimic scores provide reliable estimates of dataset quality and model performance gains, and further strengthen existing filters. \item \textbf{Extensive Ablation Studies.} We provide extensive studies, studying our framework generalization under diverse design choices and the impact of reference model quality. \end{itemize}